liferay/liferay-docs/user/articles/110-collaboration/05-collaborating/06-alerts-announcements.markdown

     add alerts and announcements.

 Now you have a simple Announcements Role that can manage your site's general announcements.
-Of course, you can adjust this Role's permissions.
+Of course, you can adjust this Role's permissions as needed.